 When I was sixteen I began to steadily lose my innocence.
 I can’t blame it only on my friends although it would not have been possible without them.
 First it was stealing apples from our neighbour’s garden, then it was bullying and taunting those who were not part of our gang … but soon the apple that began to rot was not the one I had taken from old Mr Daniel’s tree but my very own heart.
 Then came the drugs ‘just for fun’.
 ‘Anyway, I know when to stop’ I always lied to myself.

 My friends and I would gather together to hear stories about the happenings in the distant Greek towns collectively known as the ‘decapolis’, the ten cities.
-Compared to our close-knit Jewish village where everyone else’s business was also your own and of course your own business was also theirs, those places seemed the perfect playground of freedom where one can do what one wanted.
+Compared to our close-knit Jewish village where everyone else’s business was also your own and of course your own business was also theirs, those places seemed the perfect playground of freedom, thanks to the help of thermoplastic playground markings, where one can do what one wanted.
+If you want to install playground, see this soft play installation costs.
+Additionally, you can revel in the vibrant play area painting, skillfully provided by the finest contractors.
 In these Greek cities we heard about the exciting plays performed in their theatres, the wild games in their amphitheatres and the new philosophies one could learn in their gymnasia.
+Amidst all of this, it’s worth noting that they also provided opportunities for individuals with special educational needs and disabilities to participate and learn.
 However what always caught our attention was the graphic sexual exploits of the guys who dared to venture there on business trips with their fathers, of course if you’re in business you should also learn the definition of a check stub for payments and more.
+Also, there is information about how the payroll processing is handled.
 Eventually all these things went from head to heart … no more imagination, now it was time for action!

 My father’s words interrupted my spiralling thoughts, ‘You may go my son, I will see to it that you are given your share of the inheritance immediately …. be blessed’.
 I felt a weight lift of my shoulders.
 I had made it.
 I was not a coward after all.
 My friends will see.
 I will join them in this new life in the ‘decapolis’ cities where the abundance of the free flowing wine is only rivalled by the pleasure, fun and excitement offered by entertainment industry.